karanveersp/job-runner/design.md

 The system uses mTLS authentication to create a secure communication channel between CLI clients and the gRPC server.

+TLS Version 1.3 is used which does not require any cipher suite preferences.

+For development and testing:
+- A self-signed CA cert will be generated.
+- 3 RSA key pairs will be generated to set up the client user, client admin, and server.
+All certs will be signed with the generated CA.

-The server uses the CN name contained in the client certificate to determine the client's role; either `user` or `admin`.
+The server will use the CN name contained in the client certificate to determine the client's role; either `user` or `admin`.

 ### Role differences
-- Users can list, monitor and stop jobs that they submitted.
+- Users can list the status of, monitor and stop jobs that they submitted.
-- Admins can list, monitor and stop jobs submitted by _any_ user.
+- Admins can list the status of, monitor and stop jobs submitted by _any_ user.

 ## Security Vulnerabilities